hsiaocy/hsiaocy.github.io/about me/index.md

 I have more than 3 years program experience in Python, Matlab, C to deal with data science field.
 During my time at researching, I have learned a lof of experience in Git, HTML, LaTex and MySQL to write my thesis, to build my page and my database.

-So far I'm serving the military obligation in my homeland Taiwan and fullfilling before 17th Feburary 2020, and open to hear about any job opportunity.
+So far I'm serving the military obligation in my homeland Taiwan and fulfilling before 17th Feburary 2020, and open to hear about any job opportunity.

 To know more, please refer to [my resume](https://drive.google.com/open?id=1GU_z95pbQZ8yv7I2rnTpNqWRQuAAMzoQ)